Conditioning a Brownian loop-soup cluster on a portion of its boundary: The one-point pinned configuration

 This implies in particular the following lemma. \begin{lemma} After removing any finite number of loops from the collection $\Lambda^i$, among the complete clusters formed by the remaining loops, there exist a.s. a complete cluster pinned at $0$. \end{lemma} \begin{proof} Let $R$ be the finite collection of loops that we have removed from $\Lambda^i$.
 Since $0$ is not on any of the loops in $\Lambda^i$, we only need to rule out the case where in the collection of loops $\Lambda^i\setminus R$, there is a sequence of complete clusters $\theta_n$ such that they intersect a common complete cluster of $R$ and $d(\theta_n, 0)$ goes to $0$.
 However this is impossible for similar reasons as in Lemma \ref{lem:theta-a-pin}.
 Note that the distance from the loops in $R$ to $0$ is strictly positive. \end{proof}

 This lemma tells us that a pinned complete cluster is pinned by the small loops in an infinitesimal neighborhood of the origin.
-Now we are going to announce the successive statements for the second decomposition.
-The main idea is analogous to the first decomposition, hence we will omit quite a few similar proofs and focus on the differences.
-We first define the map $W$ that maps a pinned complete cluster $\theta$ to the image $W(\theta)$ which is the biggest pinned complete cluster in $\theta_A$.
-Then we define the measure $\nu_A$. \begin{definition} Let $\nu_A$ be the image of the measure $\nu$ under the map $W$.
+Now we are going to list the required lemmas for the second decomposition.
+The main idea is analogous to the first decomposition, hence we will omit similar proofs and focus on the differences.
+Let $W$ be the map that maps a pinned complete cluster $\theta$ to the image $W(\theta)$ which is the unique pinned complete cluster in $\theta_A$.
+The existence of $W(\theta)$ follows from Lemma \ref{lem:extW} and the uniqueness is due to the fact that two different clusters in a same loop-soup a.s. have disjoint closures hence cannot be both pinned at the origin.
+We now define the measure $\nu_A$. \begin{definition} Let $\nu_A$ be the image of the measure $\nu$ under the map $W$.
 For all $z\in A$, let $\nu_A^z$ be the measure $\nu_A$ restricted to the complete clusters that encircle the point $z$, which is a finite measure. \end{definition}

 Let $\theta_A^\eps$ be the largest complete cluster that intersects $D(0,\eps)$ formed by the loops in $\Gamma_A$.
 Then we have the following lemma.